cvxgrp/cone_prog_refine/README.md

 #### `cvxpy` interface

-A simple way to use CPSR is by refining the solution of a [`cvxpy`](https://www.cvxpy.org) problem, *e.g.*,
+A simple way to use `cpsr` is by refining the solution of a [`cvxpy`](https://www.cvxpy.org) problem, *e.g.*,

 ```